What is Body Mass Index

 BMI chart for Men

 In less modern times everybody’s Body Mass Index was calculated using the simple body mass index bmi formula of: your body weight in kilograms divided by your height in square metres.
 However, you don’t have to worry about mathematics at all, and after some fine tuning the bmi calculators work out your BMI according to your gender too.

 To calculate your BMI use Dr. Hall’s very own BMI calculator.

-A chart showing the Body Mass Index of Adult men, at various ages.
-It’s not something you see every day.
+A BMI chart for men showing the Body Mass Index of Adult men at various ages.
+It is not something you see every day.
 So what does it mean?
-What’s interesting?
+Furthermore what is interesting?

-The table below shows actual numbers for median Body Mass Index of American men.
+The table below shows the actual numbers for median Body Mass Index of American men.